NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Locals-Command-Help.md

 	Possible Reason(s):

 	* The argument provided is not recognized as one of the known cache locations.
 Please check the argument provided.
-	* Starting from 3.6.x, NuGet no longer uses package-cache and thus it is not supported by the locals command.
+	* Since NuGet no longer uses package-cache, starting from 3.6.x it is not supported by the locals command.
 Please do not provide package-cache as an argument.